fex01/servicenow-notes/sn-discovery.md

       - Save
       - Related Lists > Discovery Functionality > New
         - Phase: 1
+          - arbitrary phase to group behaviors - not aligned with Discovery Phases
         - Functionality definition: defines which probes are used, e.g. Windows only
+          - All > Discovery Definition > Functionality Definitions
         - MID servers
         - Submit
       - Update